Harrington wins gold medal at European Games

-European Games: Kellie Harrington wins lightweight gold medal in Poland
+European Games: Ireland's Kellie Harrington wins lightweight gold medal in Poland

 Last updated on .From the section Northern Ireland